Court-Pencil/Trailblazers/README.md

 * High-quality background imagery to create a warm, inclusive first impression.

-* Call-to-action button encourages users to book a hike or view upcoming events.

 ### Events
-* Lists upcoming hikes with dates, locations, and brief descriptions.
+* Lists upcoming hikes with duration, locations, and terrain.

-* Pricing is visible, with clear mention of student discounts.
+* Pricing is visible

 * Each event includes a “Book Now” button that links to the inquiry form.